PanderMusubi/jekyll-minimal-mistakes-polyglot/README.md

 When this is bullet proof, I would like to make a pull request at Minimal Mistakes.
 As localization is not trivial and not directly supported by themes, these additions would make a big step forward for localized websites with Minimal Mistakes.

+## TODO

+Implement in _config.yml translated descriptions, instead of adding in each file.